ccallazans/price-web-scraping/README.md

 Objective: show to a client the variation of price about one or more product.

 There will have data analysis with the data collected coming soon.
+Straight from S3, the data will be analyzed with Pandas and Matplotlib.

 Install & Setup
 ---------------